 TEL combustion: (CH3CH2)4Pb + 13 O2 → 8 CO2 + 10 H2O + Pb

-Combustion of TEL releases lead in exhaust fumes, and is extremely toxic even at low levels.
-Lead is absorbed into the bloodstream and interferes with enzyme function, it is also able to cross the blood brain barrier to due having similar atomic properties as calcium.
+Combustion of TEL releases lead in exhaust fumes, a heavy metal that is extremely toxic even at low levels.
+Lead is absorbed into the bloodstream and interferes with enzyme function, it is also able to cross the blood-brain barrier due to having similar atomic properties as calcium.
 In the brain, it degrades the myelin sheaths of neurons, reduces their numbers, interferes with neurotransmission routes, and decreases neuronal growth1.
 A similar heavy metal toxin is tributyltin, used as an antifouling agent on the hulls of ships until its ban in 1998.

 Furthermore, carbon monoxide and unburned hydrocarbons emissions from combustion of unleaded petrol are reduced upon addition of ethanol – by about 46.5% and 24.3% respectively for CO and HC across all engine speeds4.
 Go ethanol!